ericmallon/GameDevExampleCode/README.md

 # GameDevExampleCode

 Some snippets of code from Midair: Community Edition (https://midair.gg/ and https://store.steampowered.com/app/1231210/Midair_Community_Edition/).
-Midair:CE runs on Unreal Engine 4, with a very small playerbase of ~200 regulars.
+Midair:CE runs on Unreal Engine 4, with a very small player base of ~200 regulars.

 When I joined the project, onboarding players was our #1 difficulty, so I focused on bots, practice mode, and tutorials.
 I also implemented a variety of other requests from the community and assorted features I thought would be valuable.
-The coding team of midair has been small, generally 2 or 3 contributes at any given time, all code in this repository was written 100% by me.
+The coding team of midair has been small, generally 2 or 3 contributors at any given time, all code in this repository was written 100% by me.

 Some of my work on the game includes:
 * Creating Bots/their AI from scratch